This post contains affiliate links.

 Try chickpea tofu for a simple, inexpensive, and equally delicious alternative to traditional soy-based tofu!
-It has a unique nutty flavor and a dense texture that make it perfect for stir-fries, salads, and more.
+It has a unique nutty flavor and a dense texture that makes it perfect for stir-fries, salads, and more.
 Plus, you only need 3 ingredients!

 Chickpea tofu, also known as Burmese tofu or Shan tofu, is the perfect soy-free alternative to traditional tofu, especially if you have sensitivities.
 It’s used in a variety of vegetarian and vegan dishes worldwide, from curries to salads.